rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 7. Fill in the requested SAML information with the :ref:`Rackspace Federation configuration details<generic-3p-saml-ug>`.

-The metadata file contains the latest certificate for signing SAML assertions.

 The default values are shown in the following list:

 .. list-table::